krillavilla/SFND_3D_Object_Tracking/README.md

 2. Estimates the time-to-collision (TTC) using two independent sensor modalities:
    - LiDAR point clouds
    - Camera images with keypoint detection and tracking
+3. Analyzes the performance of different detector/descriptor combinations
+4. Evaluates the limitations of the constant-velocity model in real-world scenarios

 By fusing these two approaches, we can create a more robust collision warning system that leverages the strengths of both sensor types.